melbintgen/intro-to-multivariate-analysis/README.md

 }
 BiocManager::install(c("mixOmics"))

-# Test if the package has correctly been installed (i.e no errors messages)
+# Test if the package has correctly been installed (i.e no errors messages, warnings are ok)
 library(mixOmics)

 ```